domRiddle/ASF/V3-Migration.md

 ASF V2 had very complex packaging that resulted in very nice structure I liked a lot - a single EXE library to "rule them all".

-Sadly, existing packaging tools are incompatible with .NET Core and it's unknown if we ever get to the points of being able to produce a single binary.
+Sadly, existing packaging tools are incompatible with .NET Core and it's unknown if we ever get to the point of being able to produce a single binary.
 Because of that, ASF folder is now a huge "mess" of executables, libraries, localization folders, runtime configurations and more.
 Of course it's as organized as possible, but it's no longer a single binary - it's entire folder with a lot of dependencies that were nicely packed previously.

 ASF also comes in 2 main flavours now - generic package and OS-specific.